kabagenyi/git_is_fun/README.md

-# git_is_fun
+# Git Is Fun

-My first repo at the EANBiT2019 training
+## This is not exactly my first repo but my first while on this training EANBiT2019

+### I will write useful shortcuts for markdown in here for future use